Joint Task Force–Space Defense: History

 Joint Task Force–Space Defense was established immediately after the establishment of United States Space Command on August 29, 2019.A ceremony recognizing the establishment of the JTF–SD was held on October 21, 2019 at Schriever AFB.

+JTF–SD was inactivated on 6 December 2023 with the activation of United States Space Forces – Space.
+On 8 January 2024, a ceremony was held to inactivate JTF–SD.